RudolfHK/fs-bom-tool/README.md

+# Update
+Currently unfinished, i will shift the focus from clickup to excel.
+Goal is to have something finished by the end of 2025.
+Working on dev branch.

-# fs-clickup-bom-tool
+# fs-bom-tool

-This tool is designed for Formula Student Teams that use ClickUp as their project management tool.
-It allows users to automatically import their vehicle modules and parts into the FSG BOM Tool.
+This tool is designed for Formula Student Teams that use Excel fpr their internal bom.
+When finished it should enable users to automatically import their vehicle modules and parts into the FSG BOM Tool.

 ## Features

-- **Automated Import**: Seamlessly import vehicle modules and parts from ClickUp.
+- **Automated Import**: Seamlessly import vehicle modules and parts from Excel.
-- **User-Friendly Interface**: Easy to use with a clean and intuitive interface.
+- **CLI Tool**: Easy to set up and use with commands
 - **Efficient Management**: Streamline your BOM management process.

 ## Installation